osxmidi/LinVst/README.md

 Sforzando (sfz drag and drop ok with the LinVst embedded window and standalone window drag and drop enabled versions).

+Groove Machine (drag and drop ok with the LinVst embedded window and standalone window drag and drop enabled versions).

 Zampler RX

 Stillwell plugins